1945 – An airline is born

 2015 – Celebrating 70 years

-The TAP Express brand is born to replace PGA - Portugália.
-The fleet is composed of Embraer 190 and ATR72-600 aircraft and allows for an increase in the levels of comfort and efficiency.
-Also this year, the “Ponte Aérea” between Porto and Lisbon takes off and we release a new system of fares that offers more options to our passengers.
+TAP Express is born, TAP's new brand that replaces PGA – Portugália.
+Later this year, the “Ponte Aérea” / Air Shuttle between Porto and Lisbon takes off and a new concept of fares is launched, offering more options for passengers.

 2017 – A little bit of time travelling